elicorrales/my-first-substrate-project-series-III-part-6/README.md

 However, that way of doing things isn't very useful.
 Not only do we not see any related output on the running node, but how do we retrieve anything that might be returned by calling a method on the contract?

+# A Better (More Necessary) Way to Setup Our Client Sub-project